estherkyx/ip/docs/README.md

 ## Editing the data file
 Advanced users may edit `Jett.txt` directly to change saved tasks.

-:exclamation: **Caution:** If you make formatting errors, Jett may fail to load the file and will start with an empty task list.
+**Caution:** If you make formatting errors, Jett may fail to load the file and will start with an empty task list.
 Always back up before editing manually.

 ---